2025–26 Coventry City F.C. season

-The 2025–26 season is the 142nd season in the history of Coventry City Football Club and their sixth consecutive season in the Championship.
-In addition to the domestic league, the club will also participate in the FA Cup, and participated in the EFL Cup.
+The 2025–26 season was the 142nd season in the history of Coventry City Football Club and their sixth consecutive season in the Championship.
+In addition to the domestic league, the club also participated in the FA Cup and the EFL Cup.

+On 17 April 2026, Coventry officially confirmed their promotion back to the Premier League with three matches to spare following a 1–1 draw at Blackburn Rovers, marking their return to the top flight for the first time since 2001.

 Pre-season and friendlies

 On 3 June, Coventry City announced their first pre-season friendly, away against Bristol Rovers.
 Their second pre-season friendly was announced later that day, a home tie against La Liga side Real Betis.
 On 4 July it was announced that Coventry City will face German Bundesliga team FC St. Pauli in their final pre-season game, a home friendly.
 On 10 July Coventry City announced they would face AS Monaco of the Ligue 1 in a behind closed doors friendly on 16 July at St George's Park Coventry kicked off their pre-season with a behind closed doors game against Liga Portugal 2 side Portimonense to wrap up their training trip to Portugal.